atile4/uci-easy-ge-finder/README.md

 # UCI Easy GE Finder

-Helps UCI undergraduate students find easy General Education Courses to take for their Bachelor's degree.
+Helps UCI undergraduate students find easy General Education Courses to take for their Bachelor's degree requirement.

 ### This project is currently in beta.
 Features are limited, and errors WILL pop up.